Difference between revisions of "Denford Ngadziore" - Pindula

 |+

-'''Denford Ngadziore''' was in advocacy at Forum.
-He was elected to Harare City Council for Ward 6 in 2018.
-He is an activist, and been arrested over 14 times for leading demonstrations.
+'''Denford Ngadziore''' was in advocacy at [[Residents Forum]].
+He was elected to Harare City Council for Ward in '''2018'''.
+He is still an activist, and has been arrested over 14 times for leading demonstrations.

 ==Personal Details==